 Because of the small size and portable nature of mobile devices, implementing a 3D system on these devices is different from 3D systems used on TVs and other large screens.
 Often, large 3D systems require either additional bulky devices or cameras for motion detection.
 For mobile systems, these additional devices would be inconvenient and the cameras have a limited field of view for detecting objects in close proximity to the display.
 Some proposed 3D systems for mobile devices use sensors near the screen, but these systems require bright environmental lighting, so they don't work well in dark conditions.

 In the future, the 3D touch interface might also be extended from single-touch to multi-touch functionality, which could enable more applications.
-However, multi-touch functionality will require overcoming the occlusion effect, which occurs when one fingertip blocks the second so that the sensors cannot distinguish between the two.
-The researchers also plan to work on 3D Air-gesture operation for making 3D signatures in .
+However, multi-touch functionality will require overcoming the occlusion effect, which occurs when one fingertip blocks the second fingertip so that the sensors cannot distinguish between the two.
+The researchers also plan to work on 3D Air-gesture operation for making 3D signatures in mobile devices.

 No comments: